knpuniversity/oauth2-client-bundle/README.md

 have the roles `ROLE_USER` and `ROLE_OAUTH_USER`.

 ## Using the new Symfony Authenticator

-Now you can use the new Symfony Authenticator system (available **since Symfony 5.2**, don't you use it before this version) to login in your app.
+Now you can use the new Symfony Authenticator system (available **since Symfony 5.2**, don't use it before this version) to login in your app.

-### Step 1) Using the new Oauth2Authenticator class
+### Step 1) Using the new OAuth2Authenticator class

 ```php
 namespace App\Security;